 This will pull and install the latest stable release from PyPi.

 If you want to install from source or contribute to the project please read the Contributing Guide.

-Alternatively, GreenGuard is prepared to be run inside a docker environment.
+GreenGuard is prepared to be run inside a docker environment.
 Please check the docker documentation for details about how to run GreenGuard using docker.